joachimdekker/master-thesis/docs/thesis/chapters/compiling-excel/main.typ

 The table reference is a bit different than the cell and range references.
 While it does point to an actual location in the spreadsheet, we do not model it this way.
 The primary reason for this is the fact that Excelerate views structures like tables as special constructs and allows them to be exchanged for different data.
 As such, mapping the table reference to an 'hard' range reference referencing a column of a table will over- or underspecify the rows in a user-provided table.

 ==== Dynamic
 The structure references are special and are Excelerate-specific.
 They reference to a certain part of a structure.
 As we will see in @subsec:compute-grid, references to structures should be made explicit in the compute graph.
 To illustrate, take @sps:compute-unit:budget, which we already considered to be a table.
 Notice the `=SUM(D2:D4)` in `B6` which references all the data in the _Difference_ column.
-We actualy want to replace this range reference with a non-hard-coded reference, which is why we have compute units like _Column Reference_ which references the whole column of a structure, kind of like a more generic Table Reference.
+We actually want to replace this range reference with a non-hard-coded reference, which is why we have compute units like _Column Reference_ which references the whole column of a structure, kind of like a more generic Table Reference.

 Also when a cell references a single cell in a structure, we need a way to denote this.
 This is done by looking at the column and the position in the column.
 For instance, cell C2 would become a _Table Cell Reference_ to the first row of the _Actual_ column or `TableCellReference("Table1", "Actual", 1)`.
 For the chain, we have similar compute units.
 The critical reader may already object to this idea, as this notion may break when we introduce data that is different than what was originally in the spreadsheet.
 We agree, and while we do allow this kind of notation, the compiler will warn the user that it has detected a direct reference to a single cell in the structure.